Our Charges

 Personal Injury/Clinical Negligence/ Dental Negligence

-We sometimes work under the indemnity of an insurance policy which the client had in place prior to their legal claim arising.
+Clients will be required to pay for disbursements throughout their legal claim as and when such disbursements arise.
+Disbursements are typically costs which we incur for documents or reports from outside third parties, which are needed to further your legal claim.
+If you win your case, the disbursements you have paid may be recoverable from the other party in your case, but there could be a shortfall which you will not recover We sometimes work under the indemnity of an insurance policy which the client had in place prior to their legal claim arising.
 The client is then insured for all costs and disbursements incurred in their legal claim.
 If a client does not have legal insurance already in place may be able to assist clients to obtain After the Event Legal Expense Insurance to litigate cases where it is deemed appropriate to protect clients from being at risk of adverse legal costs and/or disbursements In taking a case to court.
-Any after the event insurance premium will be paid by the client from their compensation in part in clinical negligence cases or in full for any other personal injury case.
+Any After the Event Insurance premium will be paid by the client from their compensation in part in clinical egligence cases with the balance in such cases, being paid by the defebndant(s) or in full by the client for any other personal injury case.
 Each case must be individually assessed for the most appropriate funding arrangement when the initial appointment takes place.

 Employment Law/ Civil & Commercial Litigation